International Day Of Persons With Disabilities: “Talent Is The Ultimate Equaliser”

 When talent is the compass and the centre, discrimination becomes obsolete.
 Once leaders focus on abilities, they will have a diverse range of talents coming to the fore.
 Leaders should establish inclusive and fair policies, implement mentorship programmes to provide guidance, and prioritise training for seniors to foster awareness and an inclusive mindset.
 Ensure digital tools are accessible, providing assistive technologies as needed.

 Talent is the ultimate equaliser which does not discriminate based on background, or (dis)abilities.
-Leaders must work towards making diversity their greatest strength and learn to sieve well, so they can find the abilities in the disability.
+Leaders must work towards making equity their greatest strength and learn to sieve well, so they can find the abilities in the disability.

 How can organisations promote inclusivity in the hiring process to ensure equal opportunities for persons with disabilities?